StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

         --file /opt/stackstate/migration/sts-export.graph --graph default
     ```

-1. Copy the file `/opt/stackstate/migration/sts-export.graph` to a safe location
+1. Copy the file `/opt/stackstate/migration/sts-export.graph` to a safe location.

-1. Start the StackState service using
+1. Start the StackState service:

     ```bash
     systemctl start stackstate.service
     ```

-### Step 2.2 - Import the StackGraph data
+### Import StackGraph data

-To import the StackGraph data into the Kubernetes installation, the [MinIO](https://min.io/) component that is used for
+To import the StackGraph data into the Kubernetes installation, the same [MinIO \(min.io\)](https://min.io/) component that is used for
 the backup/restore functionality will be used.

+{% hint style="info" %}
-However, the automatic backup functionality itself should not be turned on until the
-migration procedure has been completed.
+Note that the StackState automatic backup functionality should not be enabled until after the migration procedure has completed.
+{ endhint }

 1. Enable the MinIO component by adding the following YAML fragment to the `values.yaml` file that is used to install StackState